thebeachdev/notes-app/README.md

 # Getting Started

-- Navigate to the notes-app Angular-app.
-There you should build the project with `ng build`.
-Use watch to have live reload `ng build --watch`
-- The `/dist` will deposit into the nginx folder and be read by nginx when spinning up from the `docker-compose up` command.
+- in the root of the project run `npm install` to build the node modules.
+A `dist/` file has been added to the nginx folder, which contains the code from notes-app. you shouldn't have to build anything futher.
 - next the only commands you need enter aftter that should be `docker-compose up`.
-It will build on the first time.
+It will build and run the project.
 - Navigate to `localhost:80` on a chrome browser.
 - Interact with project.
 - You should also be able to edit code and see it appear.